The fiscal multiplier effect occurs when an initial injection into the economy causes a bigger final increase in national income.

 - Exports (X)

 The multiplier effect can also work in reverse.
 If the government cut spending, some public sector workers may lose their jobs.
 This will cause an initial fall in national income.
 However, with higher unemployment, the unemployed workers will also spend less leading to lower demand elsewhere in the economy.
+See more on negative multiplier effect.

-- However if any extra money is withdrawn from the circular flow the multiplier effect will be very small.
+- However, if any extra money is withdrawn from the circular flow the multiplier effect will be very small.

 - Marginal Propensity to Consume (mpc).
-This is a persons willingness to spend money, if a worker saved all his money there wouldn’t be an increase in GDP
+This is a persons willingness to spend money – if a worker saved all his money there wouldn’t be an increase in GDP

 - Marginal Propensity to Withdraw (mpw).
 This is when money is withdrawn from the circular flow it includes mpt + mpm + mps